dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Restricting dashboard filters { #restricting-dashboard-filters }

 By default, users will be able to filter dashboard items by any dimension defined in the DHIS2 instance.
-Dashboard filter settings can be edited for a given dashboard by clicking on **Filter settings**.
+Dashboard filter settings can be edited for a dashboard by clicking on **Filter settings**.

 ![](resources/images/dashboard/dashboard-filter-settings-button.png)

 To restrict available filters, you can click **Only allow filtering by selected dimensions** and select the filters you wish to allow on the dashboard.
 Period and Organisation Unit are selected by default but can be removed if desired.
-When the dashboard is in view mode, users will only be able to choose from among the filters selected.
+When the dashboard is viewed, users will only be able to choose from among the filters selected.

 ![](resources/images/dashboard/dashboard-filter-settings.png)